 A notice of this report and policy statement will be given to all students and employees annually.
 Those wishing a printed copy of this report may print directly from our webpage or may contact any member of the Angeles College administration for a printed copy sent by mail or picked up.

-The Clery Act requires that institutions of higher education maintain a daily crime log.
-This log may be publicized as a hard copy log and it will be accessible on campus.
+The Clery Act requires academic institutions with internal security maintain a daily crime log.
+This log may be publicized as a hard copy log and will be accessible on campus.
 The crime log for the “most recent 60-day period” must be available for public review during normal business hours.
-Any requests to view logs older than the 60 day recent period must be made available within two business days of the request for public inspection.
+Any requests to view logs older than the 60-day recent period must be made available within two business days of the request for public inspection.

-A hard copy of the daily crime log for Angeles College is maintained in the Campus Security and Safety Department located in the administration office.
+A hard copy of the daily crime log for Angeles College is maintained in the administration office.
 Angeles College does not make available an electronic version of the daily crime log.
-The business hours of the Campus Safety and Security Office are M-F, 9:00 a.m.-6:00 p.m.
+The business hours for access and further information are M-F, 9:00 a.m.-6:00 p.m.
+Furthermore, security is provided as part of the college’s lease terms and as part of the Clery requirements, crimes are primarily registered with them at each campus location.

 Angeles College Alerts will deliver messages using some or all of the following channels: